GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-120-updates/index.md

 list](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.2.1)
 [`invalid_request`, `unauthorized_client`, `access_denied`, `server_error` and
 `temporarily_unavailable`] or use any arbitrary string.
-If the latter, Chrome will render the error UI with a generic error message and pass the code to the RP.
+If the latter, Chrome renders the error UI with a generic error message and pass the code to the RP.

 For `url`, it identifies a human-readable web page with information about the